 Since learning about the sequence, and its appearance in the natural world, our nature walks have included some math exploration. my son likes to pick up pine cones or examine leaves to see if their patterns adhere to the sequence.
 (Note: Book covers and titles are affiliate links that earn commission from qualifying purchases.)

 MORE: After reading these books, try out our open-ended Fibonacci art project!

 Here are a few great books describing the Fibonacci math patterns as well as teaching about their namesake:

 Growing Patterns: Fibonacci Numbers in Nature.
-You can’t beat beautiful nature photos and mathematics.
-This book has examples of Fibonacci patterns in nature but also the the “golden ratio.”
-This is my favorite book on the list.
+You can't beat beautiful nature photos and mathematics.
+This book has examples of Fibonacci patterns in nature as well as the "golden ratio."
+Gorgeous.

-While Swirl by Swirl: Spirals in Nature, doesn’t exclusively look at Fibonacci spirals, it is nevertheless a gorgeous introduction to the world of mathematical spirals in nature.
+While Swirl by Swirl: Spirals in Nature doesn't exclusively look at Fibonacci spirals, it is nevertheless a beautifully illustrated introduction to the world of mathematical spirals in nature.
 Short, charming poems identify both common and mysterious spirals in the natural world, drawing kids into the lyrical text.
 Be sure to go out for a nature walk afterwards.

 Wild Fibonacci uses the number sequence as a basis for creating a rhyme about animals.
-It’s a nice book to read, but the short poems don’t illuminate much about the mathematics of the sequence.
-Still, it’s worth checking out from the library as part of your child’s overall introduction to Fibonacci and numbers in nature.
+It's a nice book to read, but the short poems don't illuminate much about the mathematics of the sequence.
+(I prefer the poems in Swirl by Swirl) Still, it's worth checking out from the library as part of your child's overall introduction to Fibonacci and numbers in nature.